jdcloudcom/en/documentation/Storage-and-CDN/Cloud-File-Service/Operation-Guide/Mount-File-System.md

 - timeo=600: Waiting response time for NFS request retry, which is set to 600 deciseconds (60 seconds) by default.
 Too small timeo parameter value may cause performance degradation.
 - retrans=2: The number of NFS client retry requests, which is set to 2 by default.
 - noresvport: The NFS client uses the new Transmission Control Protocol (TCP) source port each time the network connection is re-established.
 It helps ensure that the CFS file system has uninterrupted availability after a network recovery event.

+# Configure automatic attaching

+1. By editing /etc/fstab files, automatic attaching of CFS file systems in the Linux system can be realized.
+Execute `vi /etc/fstab`

+2. Press the key "i" and enter the edition mode.
+Add the following characters at the last row of the document:

+   `10.0.0.66:/cfs /mnt nfs nfsvers=3,noresvport,_netdev 0 0`

+  Where,
+   `10.0.0.66:/cfs` is the target attaching address of file storage; please replace it with the target attaching address of file storage to be attached;
+  `/mnt` refers to the position expected to be attached and can be replaced depending on demands;
+  `nfsvers=3` refers to that the protocol version nfs v3 is designated for attaching.
+It is suggested to attach this version now, so as to avoid some known issues of NFS client.
+If you need the version nfs v4, please replace with: `nfsvers=4.0`
+  `noresvport` helps ensure that the CFS file system has uninterrupted availability after a network recovery event.
+  `_netdev` makes sure that the nfs mount operation is conducted after the network is ready and reduces failure risks of automatic attaching.

+3. Press the "ESC" key, enter "wq" (save and equit) and press the "Enter" key.
+Then the fstab configuration file is updated and automatic attaching configuration is completed.
+In such case, current file storage can be unmounted and `mount -a` is executed for checking whether the configuration succeeds.